 - Law School Transcript (official or unofficial); and

 - Letter of recommendation*.

 * The letter of recommendation is the only document that will be accepted separately.
 The letter of recommendation can be submitted by the recommender directly to the recruitment office by e-mail (Letrice.Tobin@atg.wa.gov).

 Additional information (e.g., writing sample, additional letters of recommendation) will be accepted, though is not required.
 Incomplete applications will not be accepted or considered.

-Please note that volunteer and extern law clerks are NOT eligible for benefits.
 Questions about the Office’s law clerk hiring program can be directed to Letrice Tobin at (206) 587-5613 or Letrice.Tobin@atg.wa.gov.
 Information about the Attorney General’s Office can be found by visiting our website at www.atg.wa.gov.

 Honoring diversity, equity and inclusion means that as an agency, and as individuals, we are committed to ensuring that all employees and volunteers enjoy a respectful, safe and supportive work environment.
 Only by fostering the inclusion of people from all backgrounds, cultures and attributes, can AGO employees and volunteers achieve their fullest potential and best advance the goals and mission of the AGO.